anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 Module 8: KV Store Management in Splunk Clusters

-Splunk 7.0 Cluster Administration 191

 Module Objectives
 - Enable a KV store collection under a search head cluster
 - Manage KV store collections in a search head cluster
 - Monitor and troubleshoot KV store issues in Splunk clusters

-Splunk 7.0 Cluster Administration 192

 Overview of Splunk Lookups
--  A lookup is a Splunk data enrichment knowledge object –
+- A lookup is a Splunk data enrichment knowledge object
+  -
 Used ONLY during search time
-–
+  -
 The lookup stanzas are defined in transforms.conf and props.conf
--  File-based lookup is used for data sets that are small and/or change infrequently –
+- File-based lookup is used for data sets that are small and/or change infrequently
+  -
 Uses CSV files stored in the lookups directory
--  KV store lookup is designed for large key-value collections that frequently change –
+- KV store lookup is designed for large key-value collections that frequently change
+  -
-Tracking workflow state changes (an incident-review system) –
+Tracking workflow state changes (an incident-review system)
+  -
-Keeping a list of environment assets assigned to users and their metadata –
+Keeping a list of environment assets assigned to users and their metadata
+  -
-Controlling a job queue or application state as the user interacts with the app –
+Controlling a job queue or application state as the user interacts with the app
+  -
 Requires collections.conf to define fields ê Can optionally specify data type enforcement and field accelerations

-Splunk 7.0 Cluster Administration 193

 CSV Lookup Challenges in Distributed Environment
 - In a distributed environment, each SH1 SH2 SH3
-search head manages and replicates its own CSV lookup files –
+search head manages and replicates its own CSV lookup files
+  -
 Updates to lookup files propagate to app/lookups/csv app/lookups/csv app/lookups/csv
 search peers independently
--  Searches can fail if a knowledge bundle is not replicated to search peers in time –
+- Searches can fail if a knowledge bundle is not replicated to search peers in time
+  -
 By default, a bundle larger than 2GB is not replicated to the search peers
--  In Splunk clusters, the timely replication of lookup files is more critical –
+- In Splunk clusters, the timely replication of lookup files is more critical
+  -
 Why? ☞ Slides 163 and 169 Indexer 1 Indexer 2 ...
 Indexer n-1 Indexer n
-–
+  -
-By default, SHC conf replication rejects a bundle size larger than 2GB Splunk 7.0 Cluster Administration 194
+By default, SHC conf replication rejects a bundle size larger than 2GB

 Benefits of KV Store Lookup
 - Quick per-record updates
-–
+  -
 Performs Create-Read-Update-Delete (CRUD) operations on individual records using the Splunk REST API and SPL commands
 - Standardized interface for app developers
-–
+  -
 REST API and data type validation
 - Faster replication on SHC and search peers
-–
+  -
 Perform automatic lookups and distributed search-based lookups on the index tier ê Replication must first be enabled per collection
-–
+  -
 Facilitate backup and restore of KV store data

-Splunk 7.0 Cluster Administration 195

 Enabling KV Store Collections
 - Before users can use a KV store, an admin must create a collection
 - A collection is defined in collections.conf
-–
+  -
-Must be placed in an app's default or local directory ê Other attempts are ignored –
+Must be placed in an app's default or local directory ê Other attempts are ignored   -
-Specify the name of the collection (stanza) and optional attributes ê Matching lookup field, output fields, etc. – Enforcing data types is optional ê If enforced, any input that does not match the type is silently dropped – We will discuss more options later collections.conf Example: [collection_name]
+Specify the name of the collection (stanza) and optional attributes ê Matching lookup field, output fields, etc.   - Enforcing data types is optional ê If enforced, any input that does not match the type is silently dropped   - We will discuss more options later collections.conf Example: [collection_name]
 [mykv] enforceTypes = [true|false]